LoRA-XS: Low-Rank Adaptation with Extremely Small Number of Parameters: Experimental Setup Details

 \subsection{Instruction Tuning Experiments}

+As mentioned earlier, for all instruction tuning experiments, LoRA-XS modules are added to the Query, Key, Value, Attention Output, and all three fully connected weight matrices.
+Moreover, during training, the cross-entropy loss is calculated only on the generated tokens (\ie~ not considering instruction tokens).

-We perform the instruction tuning experiments on Mistral-7B-v0.1~\cite{jiang2023mistral} and Gemma-7B~\cite{team2024gemma} decoder-only models.
-We use a batch size of 128 and train for 2 epochs on 100k samples of the MetaMathQA dataset.
+For mathematical reasoning tasks, we perform the instruction tuning experiments on Mistral-7B-v0.1~\citep{jiang2023mistral} and Gemma-7B~\citep{team2024gemma} decoder-only models.
+We use a batch size of 128, the AdamW optimizer~\citep{loshchilov2017decoupled}, and train on 100k samples of the MetaMathQA dataset.
+For ranks 16, 32, and 64, we train for 2 epochs with a learning rate of $4e-3$.
+For a larger rank of 128, we train for 3 epochs with a reduced learning rate of $7e-4$ to ensure adequate convergence for the increased number of trainable parameters while minimizing overfitting.
+Interestingly, when evaluating some earlier checkpoints (prior to the end of training), we observed validation results that exceeded those that we reported, suggesting that early stopping could further enhance LoRA-XS's performance.
 Models are evaluated on the GSM8K and MATH datasets.
-The learning rate is set to 4E-3 with the AdamW optimizer~\cite{loshchilov2017decoupled}.
-The warmup ratio is 0.02, and a cosine learning rate scheduler is used.
-The parameter $\alpha$ for LoRA-XS modules is always equal to the rank.
-We used two A100 80GB GPUs for the finetuning.
+A warm-up ratio of 0.02 and a cosine learning rate scheduler are used.
+The LoRA-XS parameter $\alpha$ equals the rank.

+For commonsense reasoning, the experiments are conducted on LLaMA2 7B and LLaMA3 8B decoder-only models.
+We train the models for 3 epochs on a collection of 170K commonsense samples~\citep{hu2023llm}.
+Models are then evaluated on BoolQ~\citep{clark2019boolq}, PIQA~\citep{bisk2020piqa}, SIQA~\citep{sap2019socialiqa}, HellaSwag~\citep{zellers2019hellaswag}, WinoGrande~\citep{sakaguchi2021winogrande}, OBQA~\citep{mihaylov2018can}, ARC-c (challenge) and ARC-e (easy) datasets~\citep{clark2018think}.
+We use a batch size of 64 and the learning rate is set to $10^{-3}$ with the AdamW optimizer.
+The warmup is for 100 steps, and a linear decay is used for the learning rate scheduler.
+The LoRA-XS parameter $\alpha$ is set to 64.

+In both mathematical and commonsense reasoning experiments, LoRA-XS modules are added to the key, query, value, attention output, up projection, down projection, and gate projection layers.
+Two A100 80GB GPUs or H100 80GB GPUs were used for fine-tuning.